Supporting MCMS – FAQs

 When will I be asked to participate in the Annual Fund campaign?

-The Madison Community Montessori Annual Fund drive will kick-off each October.
+The Madison Community Montessori Annual Fund drive will kick-off in the fall of each new school year.

 What does the Annual Fund support?